RoboticArts/roboticarts_gazebo_worlds/README.md

 To select another world, use the ```world_name``` parameter.
 Remember to add the ```worlds/``` prefix.
 For example:
 ```
-$ world_name:=worlds/empty_house.world
+$ world_name:=worlds/mini_atom_zone.world
 ```

 List of current available worlds:

 ```
 - atom2_house
+- mini_atom_zone
 ```

-### 4. Some notes
+## 4. Additional notes

-No need to copy worlds to Gazebo worlds directory.
+1. No need to copy the worlds into Gazebo worlds directory.
 You can choose another directory.
 Make sure that the ```world_name``` parameter gets the full path to where the world is located.

+2. On some graphics cards the orthogonal view in Gazebo causes a Segmentation Fault error when loading a world from gazebo_ros.
+For this reason, the worlds of this package have been set in perspective view to avoid this problem.